Managing compute pools

 Attributes are set in the standard way:

-yt set //sys/pool_trees/my_pool_tree/project_pool/@max_operation_count 10
+yt set //sys/pool_trees/default/project_pool/@max_operation_count 10

 Validation occurs when setting attributes.

-Managing pools via the web interface
+Managing pools via web interface

 You can manage pools in the web interface in the Scheduling section.